HomeBehaviorCultivating Happiness: How to Feel Good About Yourself Without External Validation

 Cultivating Happiness: How to Feel Good About Yourself Without External Validation

+Every one of us needs some external validation for our mental well-being.
+But there is such a thing as seeking and depending too much on it.
 Relying on loved ones, such as friends and family, for support and encouragement is important.
-However, it’s not as important as cultivating happiness within, which comes down to feeling good about yourself without external validation—and this is sometimes easier said than done.
+However, itu2019s not as important as cultivating happiness within, which comes down to feeling good about yourself without external validationu2014and this is sometimes easier said than done.

 Why We Seek Validation From Others